pohly/enhancements/keps/sig-node/4381-dra-semantic-parameters/README.md

 spec:
   nodeName: worker-1
   driverName: cards.dra.example.com
-  partitionable:
-    commonAttributes:
+  namedResourcesWithAttributes:
-    - name: drivers
+  - name: gpu-0
     attributes:
+    - name: UUID
+      string: GPU-ceea231c-4257-7af7-6726-efcb8fc2ace9
     - name: driverVersion
-        String: 1.2.3
+      string: 1.2.3
     - name: runtimeVersion
-        String: 11.1.42
-    - name: t1000-gpu
-      attributes:
-      - name: type
-        string: GPU
+      string: 11.1.42
     - name: memory
       quantity: 16Gi
     - name: productName:
       string: ACME T1000 32GB
-    - name: a4-gpu
+  - name: gpu-1
     attributes:
+    - name: UUID
+      string: GPU-6aa0af9e-a2be-88c8-d2b3-2240d25318d7
+    - name: driverVersion
+      string: 1.2.3
-      - name: type
+    - name: runtimeVersion
-        String: GPU
+      string: 11.1.42
     - name: memory
       quantity: 32Gi
     - name: productName:
-        String: ACME A4-PCIE-40GB
+      string: ACME A4-PCIE-40GB
-    - name: a4-half
-      attributes:
-      - name: memory
-        quantity: 16Gi
-    - name: a4-quarter
-      attributes:
-      - name: memory
-        quantity: 8Gi

-    resourceInstances:
-    - name: gpu-0
-      commonAttributesRefs:
-      - drivers
-      - t1000-gpu
-      attributes:
-      - name: UUID
-        string: GPU-ceea231c-4257-7af7-6726-efcb8fc2ace9
-    - name: partitionable-gpu-1
-      commonAttributesRefs:
-      - drivers
-      - a4-gpu
-      attributes:
-      - name: UUID
-        string: GPU-6aa0af9e-a2be-88c8-d2b3-2240d25318d7
-      partitions:
-      - name: full-gpu
-        resourceInstances:
-        - name: gpu-1
-          # Same attributes as referenced under partitionable-gpu-2.
-      - name: quarters
-        commonAttributesRefs:
-        - a4-quarter # less memory for each sub-instance.
-        resourceInstances:
-        - name: quarter-0
-        - name: quarter-1
-        - name: quarter-2
-        - name: quarter-3
-      - name: half-and-quarters
-        resourceInstances:
-        - name: first-half
-          comonAttributesRefs:
-          - a4-half
-        - name: partitionable-second-half
-          partitions:
-          - name: half
-            comonAttributesRefs:
-            - a4-half
-            resourceInstances:
-            - name: second-half
-          - name: quarters
-            comonAttributesRefs:
-            - a4-quarters
-            resourceInstances:
-            - name: quarter-0
-            - name: quarter-1
 ```

+Where "gpu-0" represents one type of card and "gpu-1" represents another (with
+the attributes hanging off each serving to "define" their individual
+properties).

-Compared to labels, attributes in this model have values of exactly one
+Compared to labels, attributes in this model have values of exactly one type.
+As
-type.
-As described later on, these attributes get used in CEL expressions that
+described later on, these attributes can be used in CEL expressions to select a
-the scheduler can use to select a specific resource for allocation on a node.
+specific resource for allocation on a node.

-To avoid repetition, common sets of
-attributes are defined once and referenced where needed.
-The example uses
-relatively simple sets, however, real-world use cases will include more information.

-The partitioning forms a tree.
-Nodes further down in that tree inherit the
-attributes of their parent and can overwrite those attributes where the values
-are different.

-In this example, "partitionable-gpu-1/half-and-quarters/second-half/quarter-0"
-indentifies one quarter of the second GPU in one particular configuration.
-It
-has "8Gi" of memory.
-Note that "memory" for this hardware is not something
-that can be sliced up and consumed arbitrarily.
-Instead, the partitioning
-defines how much if it is available, which makes the memory size an attribute
-of each individual sub-partition.

-The "partitionable-gpu-1" GPU can be used either with the "full-gpu", "quarters",
-or "half-and-quarters" partitioning scheme.
-When using "half-and-quarters", there's
-another choice between a "half" and "quarters" partitioning scheme for the second half.
-Once a
-partitioning scheme has been chosen to satisfy a claim, it cannot be changed
-until all claims bound to resources from that partition have been deallocated.

-At the moment, resource attribute names and their type are defined by
+While this model is still hypothetical, we do imagine real-world models
+attaching attributes to their resources in a similar way.
+To avoid any future
-vendors.
-Resource names with ".k8s.io" as a suffix are reserved for future use
+conflicts, we plan to reserve any attributes with the ".k8s.io" suffix for
-and standardization by Kubernetes.
-This could be used to describe topology
+future use and standardization by Kubernetes.
+This could be used to describe
-across resources from different vendors, but this is out-of-scope for now.
+topology across resources from different vendors, for example, but this is out-
+of-scope for now.

-If a driver needs to reduce resource capacity, then there is a risk that a
+**Note:** If a driver needs to reduce resource capacity, then there is a risk
-claim gets allocated using that capacity while the kubelet is updating a
+that a claim gets allocated using that capacity while the kubelet is updating a
-NodeResourceSlice.
-The implementations of semantic models must handle scenarios
+`NodeResourceSlice`.
+The implementations of semantic models must handle
-where more resources are allocated than available.
-The kubelet plugin of a DRA
+scenarios where more resources are allocated than available.
+The kubelet plugin
-driver ***must*** double-check that the allocated resources are still available
+of a DRA driver ***must*** double-check that the allocated resources are still
-when NodePrepareResource is called.
-If not, the pod cannot start until the
+available when NodePrepareResource is called.
+If not, the pod cannot start until
-resource comes back.
-Treating this as a fatal error during pod admission would
+the resource comes back.
+Treating this as a fatal error during pod admission
-allow us to delete the pod and trying again with a new one.
+would allow us to delete the pod and trying again with a new one.

 ### Using semantic parameters